amygoldlist/amygoldlist.github.io/links.md

 ## Math

-For a taste of what I used to work on, here are the slides from a talk I gave in March 2007 on <a href="cool_links/Recurrencetalk.pdf"> Maximal Divisors Of Certain Quartic Linear Recurrences</a>.<br>

-Feel free to check out my Master's Essay, <a href="cool_links/classnumber.pdf">The Only Quadratic Imaginary Fields With Class Number One Are...</a> <BR>
+For a taste of what I used to work on, here are the slides from a talk I gave in March 2007 on <a href="Recurrencetalk.pdf"> Maximal Divisors Of Certain Quartic Linear Recurrences</a>.<br>  Feel free to check out my Master's Essay, <a href="classnumber.pdf">The Only Quadratic Imaginary Fields With Class Number One Are...</a> <BR>
-Or, if your tastes run more to Combinatorial Game Theory, you can check out my undergraduate Honours Project, <a href="cool_links/games.pdf">The Game of Geography</a>.
+Or, if your tastes run more to Combinatorial Game Theory, you can check out my undergraduate Honours Project, <a href="games.pdf">The Game of Geography</a>.